jsnchzjmnz/geometricalfigureanalysis/README.md

 # geometricalfigureanalysis
-A exercise for determine valid geometrical figures in a knowledge base in Prolog programming language.
+An exercise for determine valid geometrical figures in a knowledge base in Prolog programming language.